 - Independent Living: Since your home in an independent living community will most likely offer a kitchen, you can still prepare your own meals if you choose.
 However, most facilities also have a restaurant or cafeteria on site where you can get up to three meals per day.
 Make sure to ask if meals are included in your plan or if they are an additional cost.

-- Assisted Living: Assisted living facilities will have an on-site cafeteria where you can get three meals per day.
+- Assisted Living: Assisted Living: Assisted living facilities will have an on-site cafeteria where you can get three meals per day.
 Typically the cost of dining is included in the overall cost of living in an assisted living community.
-At Culpepper Place, we offer our residents three meals per day, plus snacks!
+At Culpepper Place, we offer our residents dining options that include three meals per day, plus snacks!

 Activities & Other Amenities: